-Here are the Instant Pot cooking times for beans and free printable pressure cooker cooking times you can print out for meat and vegetables too.
-How long to cook each type of bean in your Instant Pot to make healthy soups and dinners in a fraction of the time with no soaking required.
+Here are the Instant Pot cooking times for beans.
+Plus free printable pressure cooker cooking times you can print out for meat and vegetables too.
+How long to cook each type of bean in your Instant Pot with no soaking required.

 If you have an Instant Pot or pressure cooker you know it is fabulous and so much easier and quicker to cook just about anything.
 Cooking dried beans doesn’t take very long but having a “cheat sheet” of sorts helps when you want to make them.
 I have a free printable here showing you the best Instant Pot cooking times for beans, works for a traditional pressure cooker too, so you can print it out and not have to search for this info when you need it.
-Just print it out and keep it in your cookbook or drawer where you keep your hot pads for quick reference.
 This and more helpful hints and Instant Pot recipes are here on The Typical Mom! (originally published 2/17)

 Instant Pot Cooking Times for Beans